11 min read · Buyer's Guide

 Honest answer: yes.
 Several California carriers have reduced or stopped writing homeowner policies in designated FHSZ.
 Homeowners increasingly fall back to the California FAIR Plan or surplus-lines coverage at higher premiums.
 Documented hardening improves your position in conversations with current and future carriers; it doesn't override portfolio-level underwriting decisions.

-Both are predominantly High and Very High FHSZ with similar Chapter 7A requirements.
-Santa Rosa skews wine country traditional / Mediterranean architectural vocabulary with marine humidity influence (HZ5 spec); El Dorado Hills skews Mediterranean / contemporary custom with hot-dry valley exposure (HZ10 spec).
-The hardening principles are identical; product spec and architectural vocabulary differ.
+Both are predominantly High and Very High FHSZ with similar Chapter 7A requirements, and both are Hardie HZ10 climates.
+Santa Rosa skews wine country traditional / Mediterranean architectural vocabulary with hot-dry Mediterranean summers; El Dorado Hills skews Mediterranean / contemporary custom with hot-dry foothill exposure.
+Both spec HZ10.
+The hardening principles are identical; architectural vocabulary differs.

 Generally yes, with Chapter 7A material substitutions.
 Wine country traditional architecture in non-combustible Hardie fiber cement and stucco reads essentially identical to original wood-clad versions at curb view.
 Substantial design changes typically require ARC approval where HOA applies and building department coordination for code compliance.